• Banner_zoggs

 Iván Raña: "Madrid is a goal and this year I want to mess it up in a race"

-Raña, who will turn 32 next week, indicated, during the presentation of the World Cup event of the Olympic sport that unites swimming with cycling and running that will take place this weekend in Madrid's Casa de Campo, that “every time” he finds himself “better in the race on foot” and that this is something that “motivates” him.
+Raña, who will turn 32 next week, indicated, during the presentation of the Olympic sport World Cup event that combines swimming with cycling and running that will take place this weekend in Madrid's Casa de Campo, which “Every time” he feels “better in the running race” and that is something that “motivates” him.

 "I'm starting to feel good in the running race and that motivates me," said Raña, world runner-up in 2003 and 2004.

-"I am confident that this year I can mess it up in a race, because I have made a substantial change, especially in training," said Iván, who could be an Olympian for the fourth time at the London Games and that he is not sure if he can "pack it ya” in the test on Saturday in Madrid.
+“I am confident that this year I can make a mess of a race, because I have made a substantial change, especially in training,” said Iván, who could be an Olympian for the fourth time at the London Games and who is not sure he can “make a mess.” now” in Saturday's test in Madrid.

-"I always improve my level in the middle and at the end of the summer, so I don't rule out doing well in Kitzbuehel (Austria) -in the middle of this month- or in (the European Championship in) Pontevedra (at the end)", Raña pointed out.
+“I always improve my level in the middle and end of the summer, so I don't rule out doing well in Kitzbuehel (Austria) - in the middle of this month - or in (the European Championship in) Pontevedra (at the end),” Raña said.

-Among the favorites to win in the race on Saturday -with a 1.500-meter swim, 08-kilometre bike ride and another XNUMX-kilometre run: the same as the women will do on Sunday- Raña pointed to “(Javi Gómez) Noya, (to the French) David Hauss (and to the Germans Stephen) Justus and (Jan) Frodeno (Olympic champion in Beijing'XNUMX)”.
+Among the favourites to win Saturday's event - with a 1.500-metre swim, forty-kilometre race bike and another ten more in running: the same as the women will do on Sunday- Raña pointed to “(Javi Gómez) Noya, (the Frenchman) David Hauss (and the Germans Stephen) Justus and (Jan) Frodeno (Olympic champion in Beijing'08)”.

-About the heat, that this edition is expected to be less than last year's edition, Raña explained to Efe that he prefers “more heat”, but that “it's fine”.
+Regarding the heat, which this edition is expected to be lower than last year's edition, Raña explained to Efe that he prefers “more heat,” but that “that's fine.”

 Source: efe